Tiagoquix/Vesktop/README.md

 [![Download on Flathub](https://dl.flathub.org/assets/badges/flathub-badge-en.svg)](https://flathub.org/apps/dev.vencord.Vesktop)

 If you prefer a native package for your distribution, check the list below.

-To check which version is appropriate for you, type `uname -m` in a terminal window.
+To check which version is appropriate for your system, type `uname -m` in a terminal window.

 - `amd64` (`x86_64`)
   - [AppImage](https://vencord.dev/download/vesktop/amd64/appimage)